AccelerationConsortium/wireless-color-sensor/index.md

       </iframe>
  </div>
 <br>
-A [introduction video](https://youtu.be/9EcxYCiEJx0?si=aq3iU75M-o05p63D) to the Hugging Face Spaces of a liquid color matching experiment demo using OT2 liquid handler with this wireless color sensor.
+An [introduction video](https://youtu.be/9EcxYCiEJx0?si=aq3iU75M-o05p63D) to the Hugging Face Spaces of a liquid color matching experiment demo using OT2 liquid handler with this wireless color sensor.

 The estimated time of the hardware assembling is: